JustinBatchelor/assisted-installer/README.md

 - `organizationID`: The HashiCorp Cloud Platform organization ID that owns the Vault Secrets application

 - `projectID`: The HashiCorp Cloud Platform project ID where the Vault Secrets application is located

+- `proxmoxIP`: The local IP of your proxmox virtual environment

+- `proxmoxUser`: The username@pam used for authentication against the pve API

 **Vault Secrets**